 For detailed information regarding the study and examination regulations, please refer to the following documents:

-- the Study and examination regulations for the Dual Degree Master in Political Science
+- Study and examination regulations for the Dual Degree Master in Political Science

-- the Study and examination regulations for the Dual Degree Master in Political Science (English version)
+- Study and examination regulations for the Dual Degree Master in Political Science (English version)

-- the Guidelines on the Dual Degree Master in Political Science
+- Guidelines on the Dual Degree Master in Political Science

-- the Guidelines on the Dual Degree Master in Political Science (English version)
+- Guidelines on the Dual Degree Master in Political Science (English Version)

 - cooperation agreement